-After my last post on landing page (UVP) optimization, Nivi, from VentureHacks, pointed me at Sean Ellis’s blog and suggested that I might be better served achieving product/market fit before spending time on landing page optimization and positioning.
-While I completely agree that achieving product/market fit is the necessary prerequisite to kicking into growth mode, I believe some level of preliminary landing page and positioning testing is absolutely required towards achieving product/market fit.
+After my last post on landing page (UVP) optimization, Nivi from VentureHacks, pointed me to Sean Ellis’s blog and suggested that I might be better served achieving product/market fit before spending time on landing page optimization and positioning.
+While I completely agree that achieving product/market fit is the necessary prerequisite to kicking into growth mode, I believe some level of preliminary landing page and positioning testing is absolutely required to achieve product/market fit.
 After our call, I re-read both Steve Blank’s and Sean Ellis’ views on this and think they would agree too.
 Although I think Steve has a stricter definition of what achieving Product/Market fit looks like than Sean.

 The Customer Development Approach- Steve Blank

-In his book, Steve outlines four stages to the customer development process as iteration loops with the following success end goals:
+In his book, Steve outlines four stages of the customer development process as iteration loops with the following successful end goals:

 - Customer Discovery — Achieve Problem/Solution Fit